robert-mcknight/citx1003/cits1003-labs/lab-9-iot-ci-and-cps.md

 admin:x:0:0:Default non-root user:/home/cli/menu:/usr/sbin/cli
 ```

-The exploit code also copies the content of the `/etc/passwd` into the `test.html` page - so if you went to the `http://[router address]/test.html`, you should be able to see the content of `/etc/passwd`
+The exploit code also copies the content of the `/etc/passwd` into the `test.html` page - so if you went to the `http://[access point address]/test.html`, you should be able to see the content of `/etc/passwd`

-If you would like to test this out yourself, you can run an emulation of the router, Instructions are below in the [Setup Your Emulation on Google Cloud](lab-9-iot-ci-and-cps.md#undefined) section (note.
+If you would like to test this out yourself, you can run an emulation of the access point, Instructions are below in the [Setup Your Emulation on Google Cloud](lab-9-iot-ci-and-cps.md#undefined) section (note.
 This is optional and not required to get the flag).

 ### Question 1.
 Look at the exploit code to find the flag
 Take a look at the code in the Python script `exploit.py`.

-It takes two arguments, the address of the router and the file on the router you want to look at.
+It takes two arguments, the address of the access point and the file on the access point you want to look at.
 It then copies that file into a "Test.html" file.
-Note that the script could be changed to instead insert a backdoor into the router and then gain access to the network that the router is connected to (but that is outside the scope of this unit).
+Note that the script could be changed to instead insert a backdoor into the access point and then gain access to the network that the access point is connected to (but that is outside the scope of this unit).

 Flag: Inspect the exploit code carefully to find the flag or Run `exploit.py` and pass the argument `flag.txt` to reveal it.